I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 You want to attract newclients who aren’t budget conscious.
 The ones who want to go to the best in town regardless of cost.
 Price is not what matters to them.
 It’s not the deciding factor.

 So why on earth would these super-fussy, well-heeled clients want an appointment with your most junior team member?

 They wouldn’t.
 In fact, it will almost certainly put them off.
 So offer these potential high-value clients the best stylists or therapists your salon has to offer.

 B. Salon promotions, discounts & offers for existing clients

 When it comes to discounts for your current clients, my marketing advice is ‘don’t unless you really have to’.

 I always recommend avoiding competing on price alone.
 Why dramatically cut profit margins, potentially damage your brand, create a sale mentality amongst your clients and lower your average invoice?

 It just doesn’t make sense.
 Your client already loves what you do and how you do it.

 If you want to use salon promotions, deals and offers to reward loyalty, build new columns and fill quiet days of the week then give added value not discounts:

-- an in-salon hair treatment with a colour service
+- a free in-salon hair treatment with a colour service

 - an upgrade from a file and polish to a premium manicure